 In many cases, the customer will try to claim that the work wasn't done properly or as agreed to.
 That's where your great records will show that you did the work or delivered the product as specified.
 You do not have to prove that the work was perfect, just that it was done as agreed to.

-They are worth a thousand words, in a lawsuit.
-They can help you prove that the work was completed, or that the flooring was installed correctly.
+Photos with dates are worth a thousand words each in a lawsuit, especially before and after pictures They can help you prove that the work was completed and done correctly.

-Make sure they are credible and that they stick to the subject at hand.
+Make sure witnesses are credible and that they stick to the subject at hand.
 Your mother telling the judge what a wonderful person you are won't help your case, but an employee talking about how he installs flooring will certainly help.
 If a witness is reluctant to appear, ask the court to issue a subpoena.

 Most Important, Show up for the Trial

 It is the best way to ensure your success in getting your claim paid.
 You would be surprised how many defendants don't appear for small claims court.
 In these cases, the judge almost always awards you (the plaintiff) the judgment.

 But if you set a case in motion and you don't show up, you just wasted your money.
 And don't just show up - be dressed for success and know how to act in court.
 It goes a long way with judges.

 Follow up After You Get a Judgment